astronomer/astro-blog/posts/airflow-ray-data-science-story.md

     deploy_model(model)
 ```

 ### Transferring data between Airflow and Ray

 In future iterations of this decorator, we will create a function to easily transfer data from a local Airflow task to a ray task and back.
 This system will work with any [Custom Xcom Backend](https://airflow.apache.org/docs/apache-airflow/stable/concepts.html?highlight=xcom#custom-xcom-backend) (including a Ray Custom Xcom backend) to allow a fully native python experience for Airflow users.

 ### Running on Anyscale Cloud

 For those looking to further decrease their operational overhead, Anyscale offers a managed solution to hosting Ray clusters, as well as an API/SDK to programmatically control your ML infrastructure.

-Plugging into Airflow Ray Task API is will soon be as simple as changing:
+Plugging into the Airflow Ray Task API will soon be as simple as changing:

 ```yaml
 RAY_URL=anyscale://&lt;your Anyscale cluster URL here>
 ```

-and everything will work just as in OSS, scaling up resources for your more parallel or higher-throughput scenarios, but with a few more features and a powerful API/SDK.
+From there, everything will work just as it does in OSS, on the computing resources that you need for more parallel or higher-throughput scenarios.

 Sign up for the Anyscale beta [here](https://www.anyscale.com/product).

 ## Conclusions